Rush Limbaugh on EIB Network, and we're having more fun than a human being should be allowed to have.

 Too early to judge a new majority.

-We got to explain to our readers why it is they're not getting anything done, because the Republicans still have the White House for all it's said and done, all this power that we have running the Congress, they're still a Republican in the White House, and the Republicans still have clout and the White House.
+For all it's said and done, all this power that we have running the Congress, there's still a Republican in the White House, and the Republicans still have clout in the White House.

-These guys are getting it ruining the country, not getting it done.
+These guys are getting it, ruining the country, not getting anything done.

 Impeach them.